Golden Knights vs. Stars: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Golden Knights vs. Stars Betting Trends

-- In 54 of 93 matches this season, Vegas and its opponent have combined to finish above 5.5 goals.
+- Dallas' games this season have had more than 5.5 goals 49 of 95 times.

-- The Golden Knights have won 73.3% of their games when favored on the moneyline this season (11-4).
+- The Golden Knights have been victorious in 11 of their 15 games when they were listed as a moneyline favorite this season (73.3%).

-- The Stars have been listed as the underdog seven times this season, and upset their opponent four times.

-- Dallas has won two of its five games when it is the underdog by +100 or longer on the moneyline.
+- Dallas has five games this season playing as an underdog by +100 or longer, and is 2-3 in those contests.

 Golden Knights Player Props